 The Commonwealth Marine Economies (CME) Programme has also produced a series of supporting scientific review reports.

-The report Impacts of climate change on fisheries and aquaculture was released by FAO in 2018.
+FAO released the report Impacts of climate change on fisheries and aquaculture in 2018.
 It is an overview of the implications of climate change for fisheries and aquaculture, and for the millions of people who depend on these sectors for their livelihoods.
 The publication maps out solutions for climate change adaptation and mitigation around the world.

 For information on specifically the WCPO, see Chapter 14, “Climate change impacts, vulnerabilities and adaptations: Western and Central Pacific Ocean marine fisheries”.
 There is also a four-page summary of the report.

 As part of the Oceanic Fisheries Management Project (OFMP2), FFA has produced a fact sheet on Climate change and Pacific tuna fisheries.

 - climate naturally affecting the distribution and abundance of tuna

 - climate change under continued high greenhouse gas emissions causing changes to tuna habitats

 - climate change reducing nutrients and food availability for tuna

 - climate change affecting the four main species of tuna differently

 - climate change affecting fishing catch and revenue, although there are options

 - decline in coastal fisheries under climate change making tuna vital for food security

 - research modelling addressing knowledge gaps.